-34. The prohibitions in Chapters 2 and 3 of Part 5 (Trade) do not apply to anything done under the authority of a licence issued by the Secretary of State under this regulation.
+48. The prohibitions in Chapter 2 of Part 5 (Trade) and regulation 36 (enabling or facilitating the conduct of armed hostilities) do not apply to anything done under the authority of a licence issued by the Secretary of State under this regulation.